konnov/protocols-made-fun/_posts/2026-06-26-proofs-are-closer.md

 I let C1 do the bootstrapping.
 It installed the TLA proof manager (TLAPM).
 As I am running the AI tools inside a virtual machine on a MacBook Pro, the standard distributions of TLAPS did not work.
 The combination of Linux and Arm64 is in general not well supported.
-However, C1 managed to compile TLAPM from scratch.
+C1 managed to compile TLAPM from scratch.
 It had to patch Z3 and the build process on the way.
 This is definitely something I would not like doing by hand.

 C1 started well.
 At some point, I saw it struggling with set cardinalities, and things did not look improving.
 This is a well-known pain point with proofs